Constructive Conflict Initiative

 Our ability to resist ongoing dystopian trends will depend upon our ability to identify and take successful steps to correct the many weaknesses in today's democracies so that they can more successfully defend the common good from the forces of chaos and greed.
 This will, in turn, require a sophisticated and dramatically-expanded look at the many tough challenges facing political systems and options for overcoming those challenges.
 Right now, we spend staggering amounts of money fighting the same old destructive conflict games, and, by comparison, do almost nothing trying to change the system that leaves us with such terrible choices.
 We must do better.

-We hope that a wide-ranging discussion of the many complex issues raised by the Statement will emerge from this process, along with specific ideas for next-steps projects that would advance the goals implicit in the Statement.
+We hope that a wide-ranging discussion of the many complex issues raised by the Initiative will emerge from this process, along with specific ideas for next-steps projects that would advance the goals implicit in the Initiative.
 Where appropriate (and with the authors' permission), we plan to publicly post the comments we receive as part of an effort to broaden the discussion.
 At this point, we do not know where this initiative will lead – that will emerge from our conversations over the next several months.
 Our only long-term commitment is to keep raising the issues and looking for better ways of addressing them.

 We are doing this because we believe that while there are many ongoing, and quite laudable, efforts to help address the intractable conflict problem, these efforts still fall far short of what is required.
 Decision makers and private citizens commonly fail to take advantage of the many existing insights of conflict resolution-related fields and, instead, rely on destructive conflict-as-usual practices.
 This is due in part to inadequate conflict education and training and a scarcity of skilled conflict intermediaries (and the funds to pay them).
 But that isn't the only reason.
 The current generation of conflict resolution and peacebuilding strategies have yet to demonstrate the ability to deal effectively with the staggering scale, social and psychological complexity, and inherent intractability of today's big society-wide conflicts.
 We are even less able to successfully counter cynical actors who directly attack more constructive conflict-handling processes (such as collaboration and compromise).